-6.1.9 Disturbance to reptiles during the construction phase will be unavoidable although it can be reduced through siting construction compounds and storage areas away from high value terrestrial habitat.
+6.1.9 Disturbance to reptiles during the construction phase would be unavoidable, although this can be reduced through siting construction compounds and storage areas away from high value terrestrial habitat.
 All plant and personnel should be restricted to working within a prescribed working corridor.